Root canal explained by a root canal dentist in Houston, TX.

 Contact a root canal dentist today.

 URBN Dental is a highly-reputable dental clinic in Uptown Houston, known for state-of-the-art technologies and an incredibly friendly dental care staff.
-For more information, please schedule an appointment with our root canal dentist today.
+For more information, please schedule an appointment with our emergency dentist today.